Azure/AzureStack-Tools/Connect/README.md

 Add-AzureRmAccount -EnvironmentName AzureStack -TenantId $AadTenant
 ```

 You will be prompted for the account login including two factor authentication if it is enabled in your organization.
-You can also login with a service pricipal using appropriate parameters of the Add-AzureRmAccount cmdlet.
+You can also log in with a service principal using appropriate parameters of the Add-AzureRmAccount cmdlet.

 If the account you are logging in with comes from the same Azure Active Directory tenant as the one used when deploying Azure Stack, then you can omit the TenantId parameter above.